zateutsch/pwa-workshop-student/workshop/workshop-designer.md

 ## Stage 3: Learning Plan

 - Generate a new Progressive Web App using PWA Studio or PWA Starter
-- Add functionalities such as mood tracking, journaling, motivation and healthy activity reminders
+- Add functionalities such as mood tracking and journaling
 - Make the PWA secure - deploy the PWA to an HTTPS endpoint
 - Make the PWA installable - add a web app manifest to the PWA
 - Make the PWA network-independent - register a service worker for the PWA